Beta representations with minimal average digit: Results

-\end{theorem} Note that the function on the left side of the equation maps $(0,\infty)$ to $(1,\infty)$ and is strictly increasing, as shown by differentiation.
-In addition to the proof given in Sec.~\ref{s:thm3}, there is a naive argument for this result, namely, asserting that we require $\beta^k$ sequences of length $k$, comparing this with Eq.~(\ref{e:k=12}) and taking $k\to\infty$.
+\end{theorem} In addition to the proof given in Section~\ref{s:thm3}, there is a naive argument for this result, namely, asserting that we require $\beta^k$ sequences of length $k$, comparing this with~(\ref{e:k=12}) and taking $k\to\infty$.
 However, the average digit constraint applies only at large $k$, and not for each fixed $k$.

 It would be good to prove Theorem 3 without relying on Conjecture 1, and to resolve the conjecture.
-Looking at Fig.~\ref{f:dbar}, we see that as for the $2\times 2$ switched system, there is still a large gap between upper and lower bounds, hence much scope for further work.
+In addition, it would be interesting to find $\beta$ such that $\bar{d}(\beta)<\bar{d}^{(bdd)}(\beta)$ or show this does not occur.
+Looking at Figure~\ref{f:dbar}, we see that as for the $2\times 2$ switched system, there is still a large gap between upper and lower bounds, hence much scope for further work.